ozspeed/llm_manager_v2/README.md

 - **Database Reset**: Added ability to reset the database from the UI
 - **UI Stability**: Implemented defensive programming techniques to prevent blank screen issues
 - **Performance Optimization**: Reduced redundant processing during directory scanning
+- **Ollama Integration**: Added support for detecting and displaying Ollama models and their metadata

+## Ollama Model Support

+The application can detect and display models managed by Ollama.
+For each Ollama model, the following information is extracted:

+- Base model (FROM directive in Modelfile)
+- System prompt (SYSTEM directive)
+- Parameters (temperature, context size, etc.)
+- Model size

+To use this feature:

+1. Make sure Ollama is installed on your system
+2. Check the "Include Ollama models" option when scanning for models
+3. The application will automatically detect any models you've pulled or created with Ollama

 ## Roadmap for Future Versions